-If you suffered injuries in a bus crash in Texas, you deserve compensation for your economic as well as your non-economic damages.
-A lot of money could be at stake in your bus accident claim, making it critically important that you choose a bus accident lawyer in Houston with a successful track record of winning fair compensation for crash victims.
+If you suffered injuries in a bus crash in Houston, Texas, you deserve compensation for your economic as well as your non-economic damages.
+A lot of money could be at stake in your bus accident claim, making it critically important that you choose a Houston bus accident lawyer with a successful track record of winning fair compensation for crash victims.

 For many years, the legal team at D. Miller & Associates, PLLC, has been fighting for the rights of personal injury victims, including those hurt in bus accidents.
 We have amassed a lengthy track record of winning significant compensation for our clients.
 We have extensive resources to use to defend your case, and our team members know how to build a successful claim.

 The responsible party and the insurance company will probably try to deny you the compensation you deserve, or try to pay you a lesser amount.
 We make sure you do not leave any money you are eligible for on the table.
 We have fought successful claims against insurance companies, bus companies, and even state and local governments that operate buses.

 We want to work for you, defending your rights after a bus accident and pursuing the full compensation you deserve.
 Our attorneys take the outcome of your case as seriously as you do, which is why we offer free consultations and do not accept payment until we recover damages on your behalf.

 To find out more, and to sit down with an attorney and have all your questions answered, schedule a free consultation with D. Miller & Associates, PLLC.
 Call 713-850-8600 today.

 Why Should I Hire a Bus Accident Lawyer?